Randomized Work-Competitive Scheduling for Cooperative Computing on $k$-partite Task Graphs: Lower bounds and Algorithm Modified-

 \begin{theorem} Let $A$ be a scheduling algorithm for $2$-level task graphs, $\alpha$ be the fraction of tasks at level $l_1$.
 Then,

 \end{theorem}

 \begin{proof}

-Consider the computation pattern given by the computational $(p,t)$-DAG and the task $t$-DAG in Figure \ref{fig:fig1and2}.
+Consider the 2 level task $t$-DAG where $G_1$ is the set of tasks at level $l_1$ and $G_2$ is the set tasks at level $l_2$ and the computation pattern described as follows .
 Initially, the computation pattern has $w$ groups each consisting of a single processor.
 Let $t >> w$ and $t\mod w = 0$.
-Each processor completes $\frac{\alpha t}{w}$ tasks before they are merged and allowed to exchange information about completed tasks before being split again into $w$ processors where each processor is allowed to complete $\frac{(1- \alpha) t}{w}$ tasks, at this point they are merged again and then split into $w$ processors.
+Each processor completes $\frac{\alpha t}{w}$ tasks before they are merged into a single group $g(S)$ and allowed to exchange information about completed tasks before being split again into $w$ processors where each processor is allowed to complete $\frac{(1- \alpha) t}{w}$ tasks, at this point they are merged again into a single group $g(U)$ and then split into $w$ processors.
 For this computation pattern the optimal off-line algorithm completes all the $t$ tasks at the formation of the group $g(U)$ and accrues exactly $t$ work.
 Let $P_i \subset G_1$ denote the set of $\frac{\alpha t}{w}$ tasks for processor $i$.
 We analyze $A$ when the tuple $P = (P_1, \dots, P_w) $ is selected uniformly at random among all such tuples.
 We will show that for any algorithm $A$ there is a configuration of the $P_i$ such that